Choosing the right intercom for your home

 Physical: multi-core cable, coaxial cable, optical fibre, 2-wire, cat5/6 (also multi-core).

-Wireless: WiFi, 3G (mobile network), DECT phone system, 2-way radio, and using 3rd party radio equipment to provide connection such as point to point links.
+Wireless: WiFi, 4G (mobile network), DECT phone system, 2-way radio, and using 3rd party radio equipment to provide connection such as point to point links or wireless bridge.

 Installing a physical connection is much more difficult and expensive in an existing home and is more cost effective during construction, especially where a connection to a front fence is required.
 Some established homes will have an old intercom system with multi-core cable which may be re-used with a new 2-wire system as long as the cable is in good condition.
 The choice is then to replace the old hardware with a later version from the same manufacturer or to utilise the cable to install a new system.

 In most cases a gate would use a physical connection due to distance but even then there are limitations which may require special long range ports on switches or optical fibre or even a point to point radio bridge.
-With distant door stations you may need to look at 2 way radio technology (EnGenius) or 3G systems that use the mobile network – or a point to point link.
-2 way radio technology will not usually provide video and 3G will provide video but depends on the device receiving the call.
-Another new system uses LTE (4G) broadband rather than a mobile call.
+With distant door stations you may need to look at 3G/4G systems that use the mobile network for traditional calls to mobile or landline – or a point to point link.
+2 way radio technology will not usually provide video and 3G/4G (mobile call) will provide video but depends on the device receiving the call.
+Another new system uses LTE (4G) broadband rather than a mobile call and use broadband data to call a SIP device or mobile App usually with video.
 These latter systems would typically be used on very large estates and would most likely be commercial installations rather than a home.
 They are there for home users if needed.

 Analogue or Digital